Lemun8/Tomb-of-Shadows/README.md

 The game is based on ancient egpyt and your goal is to get to the artifact by opening 5 gates, however you must becareful because there are monsters patrolling the place.

-Game Endinge: Unity Editor Version 2021.3.21f1
+Game Enginge: Unity Editor Version 2021.3.21f1

 Link to the game: https://hopium.itch.io/tomb-of-shadows-curse-of-the-nile